cloudbase/garm-provider-azure/README.md

 ## Tweaking the provider

 Garm supports sending opaque json encoded configs to the IaaS providers it hooks into.
 This allows the providers to implement some very provider specific functionality that doesn't necessarily translate well to other providers.
-For example, feature that may exists on Azure, may not exist on AWS or OpenStack and vice versa.
+Features that may exists on Azure, may not exist on AWS or OpenStack and vice versa.

 To this end, this provider supports the following extra specs schema: